-Today, we are focusing on the shredded beef for enchiladas.
-The crockpot is a great tool for making super moist, tender, meat for shredded beef enchiladas.
+Today, we are focusing on the shredded beef for enchiladas and for tacos.
+A crockpot or slow cooker is a great tool for making super moist, tender, meat for shredded beef enchiladas.
 Slow cooker meat can turn out dry, but if you do it right, you can get some very tender meat.
 Choosing the right cut of meat and cooking low and slow are essential for great shredded beef enchiladas from the crockpot.

 How much meat?

 I adapted this recipe from The Magical Slow Cooker recipe and they called for 4lbs of beef chuck roast for 8 servings.
 I made the full 4 lbs on my first go around and it tasted awesome.
 There was, however, quite a bit of meat.
 My feeling was that it made much more than 8 servings (16 enchiladas) for a baking sheet of shredded beef enchiladas.
 Even for our tacos, a decent amount of beef for a taco would be 2 ounces and this seems like way too much for the amount of tacos that we are making.